Gum Disease Treatment in Denver, CO

 Aside from the medical benefits, if you practice good oral hygiene and visit the dentist regularly, you’re less likely to feel self-conscious about your smile, have infected gums that bleed, or have chronic bad breath.
 Most importantly, you’re less likely to suffer from tooth pain or the irreversible effects of periodontal disease, such as bone and tooth loss.

-Gentle Periodontal Treatment in 80246
+Gentle Periodontal Treatment

 Gum disease starts when bacteria-laden plaque that builds up on your teeth is not removed with brushing and flossing.
 The bacteria continue to spread between your teeth and under your gums.
 If we don’t treat gum disease in a timely manner, small periodontal pockets open up, separating your gums from your teeth.
 Your teeth may loosen, and without treatment, tooth loss is a real possibility.